SWFSC/eSDM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Addressed the errors identified in the CRAN pre-tests, including fixing the evaluation metrics test
+* Addressed the errors identified in the CRAN pre-tests, including fixing the vignette so it passes both the release and devel checks using winbuilder
 * Responded to the notes/warnings on the check page by moving packages only used by the shiny app from 'Imports' to 'Suggests'